-These examples stress that in the two experiments the electrical conductor and the turbulent wind we may observe the counterintuitive effect that the instantaneous response of the system is opposite to the mean value, in other words the system has an instantaneous negative entropy production rate.
+These examples stress that in the two experiments on the electrical conductor and the turbulent wind we may observe the counterintuitive effect that the instantaneous response of the system is opposite to the mean value, in other words the system has an instantaneous negative entropy production rate.
 This effect is induced by the thermal fluctuations in the first case and by the chaotic flow in the second case.
-The question that we want analyze in this article is whether the Fluctuations Theorem (defined in section 3) is able to predict the probability of these rare events in both cases, i.e. for the stochastic and the chaotic systems.
+The question that we want analyze in this paper is that of whether the fluctuation theorem (defined in section 3) is able to predict the probability of these rare events in both cases, i.e. for the stochastic and the chaotic systems.
 We will take an experimentalist approach and we will use experimental results in order to introduce the main concepts.